Baiyue: Han dynasty

 The difficulty of logistics and the malarial climate in the south made Han migration and eventual sinicization of the region a slow process.
 Describing the contrast in immunity towards malaria between the indigenous Yue and the Chinese immigrants, Robert B. Marks (2017:145-146) writes:

-The Yue population in southern China, especially those who lived in the lower reaches of the river valleys, may have had knowledge of the curative value of the "qinghao" plant, and possibly could also have acquired a certain level of immunity to malaria before Han Chinese even appeared on the scene.
-But for those without acquired immunity—such as Han Chinese migrants from north China—the disease would have been deadly.

 Over the same period, the Han dynasty incorporated many other border peoples such as the Dian and assimilated them.
 Under the direct rule and greater efforts at sinification by the victorious Han, the territories of the Lac states were annexed and ruled directly, along with other former Yue territories to the north as provinces of the Han empire.

 Trưng Sisters

 In 40 AD, the Lạc lord Thi Sách rebelled on the advice of his wife Trưng Trắc.
 The administrator of Jiaozhi Commandery, Su Ding, was too afraid to confront them and fled.
 The commanderies of Jiuzhen, Hepu, and Rinan all rebelled.
 Trưng Trắc abolished the Han taxes and was recognized as queen at Mê Linh.
 Later Vietnamese sources would claim that her husband was killed by the Han, thus stirring her to action, but Chinese sources make it clear Trưng Trắc was always in the leading position, alongside her sister Trưng Nhị.
 Together they came to be known as the legendary Trưng Sisters of Vietnamese history.
 A large number of names and biographies of leaders under the Trưng Sisters are recorded in temples dedicated to them, many of them also women.

 In 42 AD, the veteran Han general Ma Yuan led 20,000 troops against the Trưng Sisters.
 His advance was checked by Cổ Loa Citadel for over a year, but the Lạc lords became increasingly nervous at the sight of a large Han army.
 Realizing that she would soon lose her followers if she did not do anything, Trưng Trắc sallied out against the Han army and lost badly, losing more than 10,000 followers.
 Her followers fled, allowing Ma Yuan to advance.
 By early 43 AD, both sisters had been captured and executed.